 Prosecutors say William Devin Howell killed seven people, burying them all in his "garden" behind a Subway restaurant in New Britain.

-William Devin Howell, accused of seven Connecticut murders.
+William Devin Howell, who's accused of six Connecticut murders and has already been convicted in a seventh killing.
 Photo via New Britain Police

 Something kept calling Chief James Wardwell back to the woods.

 In August 2007, a hunter found what appeared to be a human skull discarded in the dense, swampy foliage behind a nondescript shopping plaza in New Britain, Connecticut.
 The discovery, in a post-industrial city with a large immigrant population, led local police to partial remains belonging to three missing people.
 "I kept on going back, bringing back our investigators to search again and again," recalls Wardwell, who at the time was running the detective bureau for the New Britain Police Department.
 "We were never satisfied that all the remains were found."

 The New Britain cops did not relent, bringing in a special cadaver dog from the feds last spring.
 Police systematically excavated the land, going down several feet below the surface across some three-fourths of an acre, and they eventually discovered remains belonging to four more people.
 Cops, already believing this was the work of a serial killer, put up a $150,000 reward to help find the perp, the largest sum in Connecticut state history for a criminal investigation.

 But the state already had its man in custody.